Shen-Language/shen-sources/README.md

 Note that this repository does not contain a runnable implementation of Shen.
 Downloads for the [de-facto reference implementation](https://github.com/Shen-Language/shen-cl) are available on its [releases page](https://github.com/Shen-Language/shen-cl/releases).
 Other certified implementations are linked on [the Shen Open Source website](http://shen-language.github.io).

+> **NOTE** The version of Shen/CL linked above is currently unmaintained, consider the version from the [main website](https://shenlanguage.org/download.html) or [Shen/Scheme](https://github.com/tizoc/shen-scheme) instead.

 Documentation for the Shen Language is the [shendoc](http://shenlanguage.org/shendoc.htm) hosted on the [main website](http://www.shenlanguage.org).

 ## Generating Kλ

 Shen is a self-hosted language, so its kernel implementation is written in Shen.
 Building Kλ from the Shen sources requires an executable built from the previous release of Shen.

-### Using Pre-Built shen-cl (Recommended)
+### Using Pre-Built shen-scheme (Recommended)

 A prebuilt copy of the reference implementation can be pulled down by running `make fetch`.
-The executable `shen` will be dropped under the `shen-cl` folder.
+The executable `shen` will be dropped under the `shen-scheme` folder.
 Render the Kλ by running `make klambda` or just `make`.

 ### Using Another Executable